 You will have to make your course selection in the beginning of September (winter semester) / of March (summer semester).
 Please take possible specifications of your home university into consideration.
 At our official Welcome Meeting in the very beginning of the semester you will get additional advice from us and have the chance to finalize your study plan.

-On Tuesday, September 4th, 14:00 in room 11 we will hold our official welcome meeting at KISD.
+The official welcome meeting will be taking place at beginning of Semptember each year.
 Make sure you arrive before this date.
-In this meeting you will be welcomed by the Dean and get to know the International Committee: Prof. Erlhoff, Prof. Heidkamp, Prof. Laubersheimer, Lisa Janßen, Viola Voigt and Anne Hegge.
-In a fun rally around the FH, you will find out about all KISD facilities.
+In this meeting you will be welcomed by the Dean and get to know the International Committee.

 Project and seminar start

-On Monday, October 15 th the regular projects and seminars start.
-Please check the curricular calendar and make sure to come in time to the first meeting: If you are not present, someone else will get your place.
-Within the next to weeks you will receive your course selection sheet.
+One week later the regular projects and seminars start.
+Please check the curricular calendar and make sure to come in time to the first meetings: Always at the first meeting of a project, the final decision will be made regarding who can join the project: if you are not present, someone else will get your place.

 There is an obligatory mentoring program for exchange students.
 You will be informed which professor will supervise you as a mentor.
 During the semester we will also have meetings with all exchange students.
 The International AG will organize international nights and excursions – for this we will need your ideas and support!